GaurangDeshpande369/GaurangDeshpande369/README.md

 - ⚡ Fun fact: ...
 -->

 👋 My name is **Gaurang Sandeep Deshpande**, and I have recently completed a diploma in Computer Science.
 I am a geek with a deep fascination for coding, artificial intelligence, cars, and, most importantly, space and astrophysics.
 In addition to my passion for these fields, I possess a solid understanding of PCs and can build one from scratch if needed.
+I am also studying Android development and have a [profile on the Google Developers site](https://developers.google.com/profile/u/113092867428409840195?utm_source=developer.android.com).
 While most people are full-stack developers specializing in front-end and back-end development, I consider myself a unique kind of full-stack enthusiast.
 I excel not only in software but also in hardware, seamlessly integrating both aspects to create comprehensive and efficient technological solutions.

 ## 🚀 About Me